 Here, we present a Bayesian formulation in which the primordial background and the astrophysical foreground are measured simultaneously.
 Our method estimates the astrophysical foreground from both resolved and unresolved binaries, which ensures that our measurement of the primordial background is free from bias.
 The method can therefore also include the contributions from high signal-to-noise ratio compact binaries.
-Because we model the non-Gaussianity of the astrophysical foreground as in \cite{tbs}, this method provides a unified, statistically optimal approach to the simultaneous detection of compact binaries and the primordial background.
+Because our likelihood models the non-Gaussianity of the astrophysical foreground as in \cite{tbs}, this method serves as the scaffolding for a unified, statistically optimal approach (yielding the minimum unbiased credible interval posterior) to the simultaneous detection of compact binaries and the primordial background.

 {\em Formalism.}---We seek to measure a cosmological stochastic background described by two power-law parameters: